 Notice that when setting up this question we use abbreviated letters for each item.
 Any good diagramming system must be:

-- Easy to Understand – You must instantly understand what your notations mean during the pressure cooker of test day.
+- Easy to Understand – You must instantly understand what your notations mean even under the pressure of test day.

 3. Diagramming Abbreviations